 Where was God?
-An interview with David Bentley Hart: An interview with David Bentley Hart
+An interview with David Bentley Hart

 David Hart’s 2003 book The Beauty of the Infinite: The Aesthetics of Christian Truth (Eerdmans) was widely touted as a theological tour de force.
 He offers in that book a powerful and deeply learned statement of Christian truth that draws on the Eastern Orthodox tradition while engaging modern and postmodern critics of Christianity.
 After the tsunami in 2004 he wrote several commentaries in response to what he regarded as unhelpful attempts to understand that catastrophe theologically.
 His reflections were expanded in a book, The Doors of the Sea: Where Was God in the Tsunami?
 (Eerdmans).
 Hart, who next year will be a visiting professor at Providence College, spoke with us about evil and its place in the world that God created and loves.